Santa not coming to towns across China

 "The sound of resistance is more powerful on the surface, but it has no practical effect," he said.
 "Young people's enthusiasm for the festival is ever-increasing."

-Associated Press researcher Chen Si contributed from Shanghai.
+Associated Press researcher Chen Si contributed to this report from Shanghai.

 Follow Kinetz on Twitter at https://twitter.com/ekinetz